Bill Forsyth (diplomat)

 Forsyth died on 3 March 1993, aged 84, in Canberra.

 Early life

 Forsyth was born in Casterton, Victoria where he spent his childhood.
-He attended Ballarat High School, and after graduation obtained his degree in political science and history.
+He attended Ballarat High School in 1921 and graduated in 1924.
+He then became a student teacher and received a Melbourne Teachers' College studentship in 1927, which allows him to study and obtain his degree in political science and history at the University of Melbourne.